hamzaig/languages/README.md

 - `isValid(langCode)`: Validates the provided language code and returns its name if valid.
 - `getLanguageName(langCode)`: Retrieves the full language name for a given language code.
 Supports exact and base language code matching (e.g., returns "Spanish" for both "es-419" and "es").
 - `checkTranslationAvailability(langCode)`: Checks if the language is supported by various translation and speech services.
+- `checkTranslationAvailabilityUsingLocale(locale)`: Checks if the language is supported by various translation and speech services using locale.
 - `getLanguageWritingStyle(langCode)`: Retrieves the writing style of a specified language (either LTR or RTL).
 If the language code is invalid, it returns null.

 ## API Reference